 Steve Mennerick, interim Associate Dean, DBBS

-I thank the following contributors for input, discussion, and commentary: Alex Stinson, Lucia Capano, Marwa Mikati, Joel Dalton, and students at Wednesday Wraps.
+I thank the following contributors for input, discussion, and commentary: John Edwards, Alex Stinson, Lucia Capano, Marwa Mikati, Joel Dalton, and students at Wednesday Wraps.
 My acknowledgement does not indicate that these generous commentators endorse the sentiments expressed.

 What is the QE designed to test?